Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation Detectors: Suppressing the Shot Noise by Removing Nearby Events

 For reference, we also show $\widehat{\sigma}^{\mathrm{CE}}_\mathrm{HH}(f)$ in purple, which is the uncertainty of the cross-correlation spectrum $\widehat{C}(f)$ (c.f.
 Eq.~\ref{eq:stoch}) assuming one-year observation and two co-located and coincident detectors at LIGO Hanford site, both operating with \ac{CE}2 sensitivity~\cite{CE2_PSD}.
 The segment duration of the cross-correlation analysis is chosen to be $T=192$ s and $\delta f=1/32$ Hz.
 We refer to Appendix~\ref{app: CC} and Ref.~\cite{pygwb,Romano:2016dpx,Allen:1997ad} for more technical details regarding the cross-correlation analysis.
 For simplicity, we denote $\widehat{\sigma}^\mathrm{CE}_\mathrm{HH}(f)$ as $\widehat{\sigma}_n(f)$ throughout the remainder of this paper.
 We observe that when $z^\star=0.08$, the mean subtraction residual begins to get comparable to $\widehat{\sigma}_n(f)$ in the most sensitive band and quickly exceeds it when $z^\star$ keeps increasing.
 This indicates that, in this band, the uncertainty of the search is no longer dominated by the detector noise, but by the subtraction residual.

 In the right panel of Fig.~\ref{fig: subtraction_vs_std}, we show the subtraction residual of 200 realizations for $z^\star=0.04$ case, where each gray curve corresponds to a particular realization.
 The $y$-axis shows the relative deviation of the subtraction residual of each realization from the mean subtraction residual.
 Unsurprisingly, we observe that the subtraction residual is indeed dominated by the “shot-noise” just like the original foreground itself, which makes its statistical description challenging.
 The loudest subtraction residual is around 14 times louder than the mean subtraction residual foreground.
-This phenomenon can be intuitively understood: when the original signal is very loud, even small deviations of the estimated parameters relative to the true parameters could result in a loud residual.
+This phenomenon can be intuitively understood: when the original signal is very loud, one can obtain smaller fractional deviations of the estimated parameters from their true values; however, even such small fractional error in parameters may produce a large residual for a loud signal.

 We make two additional remarks here.
 First, $\sigma_{\Omega_\mathrm{BNS}^{z^\star}}(f)$ will keep decreasing as the observation time $T_\mathrm{obs}$ increases, while the subtraction residual remains roughly constant regardless of how large $T_\mathrm{obs}$ is.
 Second, Ref.~\cite{Song:2024pnk} demonstrates that including spin parameters in the analysis leads to even larger subtraction residuals.
 Therefore, the subtraction residual we show here should be considered as an optimistic estimate.